hennessyevan/veklabs.com/content/features/simon.md

 Simon approaches music like basketball; eschewing self promotion in favour of a quiet, laid back demeanour that lets his music (or his jump shot) do the talking.

-Vek Labs in association with RECESS & Rhetorical Music
+Vek Labs in association with RECESS & Rhetorical Music.

 Director: Riley Patten
 Post-Production Supervisor: Jon Cubid